MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

   * Resolves scenarios where the on-screen keyboard would sometimes not appear
   * Resolves Whiteboard application shift that occasionally occurs when opening scheduled meeting
   * Resolves issue that prevented Admins from changing the local administrator password, after device has been Reset
-  * BIOS change resolving issue with status bar tracking during device Reset
+  * BIOS change to resolve an issue with status bar tracking during device reset
   * UEFI update to resolve powering down issues

 *[KB3197954](https://support.microsoft.com/help/3197954)